iobroker-community-adapters/ioBroker.shelly/docs/en/restricted-login.md

 Activate the login restriction on all your Shelly devices.

+**Important:**

+- Generation 2 devices don't provide a username option - the username can be chosen freely but is just used for Generation 1 devices
-**Generation 2 devices don't provide a username option.
-If you use Gen 1 and Gen 2 devices, use the same password on all devices.**
+- Configure the same password on all devices
+    - Generation 1: Configure the defined username and the password of the Shelly instance
+    - Generation 2: Configure just the passwort of the Shelly instance

 ### Warnings